-Location 54 - Days of week the system is open
+Location 54 - Days of week each partition is open

 Location 54 has eight segments of feature selection data.
-Use this location to select which days of the week the system is open.
+Use this location to select which days of the week each partition is open.
 On these days, arm only after close window codes are able to arm and disarm during open window.
 On days not selected here, arm only after close window codes are not disarmed (Locations 52 and 53).

-Note: If the system is not programmed to be opened and is programmed to auto arm, the NX-6V2 tries to arm every 45 minutes for the duration of the closed period unless auto retry is disabled (Location 55).
+Note: If the system is not programmed to be opened and is programmed to autoarm, the NX-8E tries to arm every 45 minutes for the duration of the closed period unless auto retry is disabled (Location 55).